Grokitach/Stalker_GAMMA/Patchnotes_0.9.3.1.md

 Demonized's engine update v2025.1.19

 ## Add-ons
-- Updated 3DSS to 2.25
+- Updated 3DSS to 2.25.
-- Simpington's Cocaine Animation for GAMMA
+- Simpington's Cocaine Animation for GAMMA.
+New animations for the usage of cocaine.
 - Rotting meat from Hideout Furniture Expansion : Raw = 4d decay, Cooked = 10d decay.
 A fridge stops the decay.
-- Razfarg's Scroll Fix
+- Razfarg's Scroll Fix.
+This should fix the "slow scrolling".
-- ATHI's Mags Redux Mod Madness
-- G_FLAT's Inventory Anti-Closing
-- Momopate's proper jam chance added
-- HOWA20 Makeover from ATHI & Phant0m
 - MagsRedux updated to 2024.04.16 and deathammo set to 0 by default.
+- ATHI's Mags Redux Mod Madness.
+It should fix all the issues and problems related to mags.
+- G_FLAT's Inventory Anti-Closing.
+Animations now play without closing the inventory (you can eat and still manage your inventory during that the animation time).
+- Momopate's proper jam chance added.
+Original jam probabily calculations where missing the base anomaly jam calculation (only WPO probability was accounted).
+- HOWA20 Makeover from ATHI & Phant0m.
+HOWA can now equip a variety of scopes.
-- SaloEater's Replace Shows Parts Health
+- SaloEater's Replace Shows Parts Health.
+Parts condition is now displayed on when replacing a part.
+- Replacement of GAMMA Free Zoom by Kute's Free Zoom rewrite.
+Hopefully it will fix some issues related to Free Zoom.

 ## Audio
 - Disable sound mute in X10 lab by oleh5230